 If you pay the minimum premium, the cash value and death benefit are only guaranteed for a certain number of years.
 After that time, they are no longer guaranteed.
 It's important to fully read the policy illustration to see how long these are guaranteed.
 You do have the option to pay more into the policy to extend the guarantee period.

 Guaranteed Universal Life

-This type of policy is like an extended term insurance policy that will cover you for your entire life, usually to age 95, 100 or 121.
-Unlike a universal life policy, they accumulate little cash value and act solely as pure death benefit protection.
+This type of policy is like an extended term life insurance policy that will cover you for your entire life, usually to age 95, 100 or 121.
+Unlike a universal life insurance policy, they accumulate little cash value and act solely as pure death benefit protection.
 These are very popular among clients who only want death benefit protection and no interest in using life insurance as an investment.

 Variable Universal Life

 Variable universal life is similar to universal life policy, but you have the choice in how the cash value is invested.
 You can invest in stocks and bonds of various risk levels.
 Since more of the risk is placed onto you, it is cheaper than whole and universal life.
 You bear the risks of the investments.
 Variable universal life offers no guarantees with the cash value.
 It can increase or even decrease to zero.
 Management fees with this type of policy are generally hefty, so we do not recommend them anymore to clients.
 We aren't even licensed to sell these products anymore.

 Call us today at (845) 724-3031 or request a life insurance quote via our website!

 For more information